open5e/open5e/source/characters/races/southlandsheroes_races/tosculi.rst

 **Latent Hive Mind.** You know the :ref:`srd:message` cantrip.
 This cantrip is a psionic ability that does not require components.
-The cantrip also functions in a silence spell.
+The cantrip also functions in a :ref:`srd:silence` spell.
 At 3rd level you can cast the :ref:`srd:detect-thoughts` spell once, without the need for components, and you regain the ability to do so when you finish a long rest.
 This trait replaces the Gliding Wings trait.